buf-informatik/dungeon/README.md

 ### Execution

-- Navigate to the project folder and execute `cargo build`
+- Navigate to the 'app' folder and execute `cargo build`
 - Execute `cargo run` to start the game